RBC Life Insurance Review 2026

 • Convertibility: Yes, before your 70th birthday.

-Cost of term life insurance with Co-Operators
+Cost of term life insurance with Co-operators

-Here’s how Co-Operators stacks up to one of our insurance partners, Desjardins, for a 30-year-old, non-smoking female looking for $1 million in coverage for a 20-year term.
+Here’s how Co-operators stacks up to one of our insurance partners, Desjardins, for a 30-year-old, non-smoking female looking for $1 million in coverage for a 20-year term.

 The cost of Co-Operators insurance as compared to Desjardins.